-Application to the Social Work major may be submitted by students following their attendance at a School of Social Work orientation.
-The School conducts orientation sessions each semester that are designed to do the following: provide information about the social work profession, its history, fields of practice, current trends and social issues, the mission of the school; and the admission and curricula requirements for majors.
+Application to the social work major is submitted to the BSW Program Coordinator, who conducts orientation sessions to do the following: provide information about the social work profession, its history, fields of practice, current trends and social issues, the mission of the school; and the admission and curricula requirements for majors.
 The prerequisites for entering the School of Social Work core curriculum for the major require students to:

 - Have a cumulative 2.2 GPA and have completed the following courses: Introduction to Social Work (SWK 200), American Government (PSC 111), and one course in Human Biology.
 The following courses in Human Biology at Cleveland State University will meet the School of Social Work and the Commission on Accreditation requirements: BIO 100, BIO 102, or BIO 106, as well as SOC 101 and PSY 101.
 The School of Social Work will consider human biology courses from other colleges and universities that fulfill the above requirement.